ProfessorNova/focusflow/docs/behavior-driven-testing/bdd.md

 ## Structure

-The features in gherkin syntax for the use cases are defined in the `tests/features` directory.
+The features in gherkin syntax for the use cases are defined in the `BDD/features` directory.
 The test cases are written in the `*.feature` files using the Gherkin syntax.
-The step definitions are implemented in the `tests/steps` directory.
+The step definitions are implemented in the `BDD/steps` directory.

 The step definitions are written in TypeScript and are responsible for executing the steps defined in the feature files.

 `cucumber.cjs` is the configuration file for Cucumber.
 It defines the paths to the feature files and step definitions.

-There are also support files in the `support` directory.
+There are also support files in the `BDD/support` directory.
 `hooks.ts` is used to define hooks that run before and after the tests.
 `world.ts` is used to define the context for the tests.